Mordechai’s Homepage

 About This Webpage

 This webpage is mainly an informal placeholder for my presence on the internet.
-I’ve occasionally used it to host blog posts, but nowadays I do most of my random musings on Twitter.
+I’ve occasionally used it to host blog posts, but nowadays I do most of my random musings elsewhere.
 If you’d like to reach out to say hello or to ask a question, or share a journalistic story idea, please get in touch.

 Contact